One More Time (Kay Starr album)

-One More Time is a studio album by Kay Starr.
+One More Time is a compilation album by Kay Starr.
 It was released in 1960 by Capitol Records (catalog no. T-1358).

 Upon the album's release, Billboard magazine gave it the highest rating of four stars and wrote: "Miss Starr is in fine, vibrant vocal form on a group of nostalgic standards and oldies.
 Selections -- all first-rate jockey material -- reflecting a flock of moods."

 AllMusic later gave the album a rating of two stars.